mateujcic/Web-Development/Project 2/readme.md

 Run in VS Code using a PHP Server

 ## Description:
-Individual project wehre jQuery is used to fetch API and display its data.
+Individual project where jQuery is used to fetch API and display its data.

 ## Technologies used
 HTML, CSS, JavaScript  </br>Bootstrap, jQuery